 The dash is typical of VW's design: sophisticated and very European.
 Still, for all the pretenses of functionality, the vehicle lacks a turbo-boost gauge.
 Otherwise, the gauges are easy to read.
 At night, the gauges are backlit in red, climate and radio controls are backlit in purple.
 Neat touch.

 The climate controls worked with three simple rotary knobs.
 It worked quite well.

-considering the car's size.
+Safety is good, considering the car's size.
 Front and side curtain airbags are standard.
 There doesn't seem to be a lot of crush space behind the rear wheels, and the car feels small when a big rig is bearing down on your bumper along Interstate 78.
-Size does matter
+Size does matter here.

 It has an upscale price to go with it.

 The GTI starts at $18,910.
 That includes anti-lock brakes, anti-slip regulation and an electronic differential lock, side-curtain airbags intermittent front and rear wipers, a theft deterrent system, cruise control, keyless entry, folding rear seats, power side heated mirrors, air-conditioning, power windows along with a tilt and telescopic steering wheel.
 The Tiptronic was an extra $1,075, leather $900, alloy wheels $400, and a luxury package $1,240, which included a Monsoon stereo, power glass sunroof, 17 inch wheel and tires and a cold weather package that included heated seats and windshield washer nozzles.